YamamotoLabUCSF/Genotypes/README.md

 * Detailed instuctions on Virtual machine download and setup at <a href="https://doi.org/10.5281/zenodo.3406861">Download Alleles\_and\_altered\_motifs virtual machine</a> from Zenodo,  DOI 10.5281/zenodo.3406861

-* Note: Running the virtual machine requires virtualization software, such as Oracle VM VirtualBox available for download at <a href="https://www.virtualbox.org/">Download virtualbox Software</a> https://www.virtualbox.org/
+* Note: Running the virtual machine requires virtualization software, such as Oracle VM VirtualBox, available for download at <a href="https://www.virtualbox.org/">Download virtualbox Software</a> https://www.virtualbox.org/

 Linux and Mac users can also follow the steps below to install SampleSheet, Genotypes, and CollatedMotifs.
 If you are running Windows, you can follow the steps below to install SampleSheet and Genotypes (without CollatedMotifs).